codeocean/AIBS_training/README.md

 # Code Ocean
 Code Ocean's mission is to make computational research a connected community that together drives for faster, more collaborative, higher quality discoveries.

-# Learning Objectives

--
--

 # Schedule
-### Code Ocean fundamentals
+### Code Ocean fundamentals (all users)
-For all users
+#### Learning Objectives

+- Create a new analysis in Code Ocean or import from GitHub
+- Share code, data, and results with colleagues
+- Develop code or create No-Code Apps

 Times            | Day 1 |
 -----            | ------ |